Ficool

 My mind is a silver river, my memories run like water—still at times, but mostly thick and coursing.

-Simultaneously omnipresent but unaware of my consciousness, I feel as if I've blended with the background itself.
+I'm reminded of times where I was simultaneously omnipresent, but unaware of my consciousness, as if I've blended with the background itself.
+The permanence of verticality was replaced by a breadth of perspective.

-Above, at the point where water meets wind, I see thousands of wandering specters.
 They drift, ethereal and aimless, colliding before separating again as they coalesce in layers of shifting luminosity.

-Water ripples in a swirling, holotropic mosaic, refracting the storm's otherworldly presence.
+The water ripples in a swirling, holotropic mosaic, refracting the storm's otherworldly presence.

 Downward I go, sinking into the shade, the black.